-We understand recent service changes are not to the service level that fits ever rider’s need, but we are working diligently to make sure service is as safe as possible for the many communities we serve.
+We understand our recent service changes may not be to the service level that fits every rider’s need, but we are working diligently to make sure service is as safe as possible for the communities we serve.
 To view all updated maps and schedules, visit DCTA.net/schedulechanges.
 Below is an overview of our current schedules, including recent August and September service changes.
 Make sure to see if your route was affected to plan your trip in advance!

 - Denton Connect Bus Routes and Lewisville Connect Bus Routes.

 - UNT Campus Shuttle schedules will be updated to optimize run times and on-time performance.

 - Stop names at the DDTC have been slightly modified.
 The routes stopping at each of these stops are subject to change each schedule change, but the locations will remain the same.

 - Stop names at the UNT Union and UNT Fouts Field have been slightly modified.

 We’ve worked diligently during COVID-19 to keep our passengers and employees healthy and ensure a safe commute for our riders.
 We encourage passengers to maintain the recommended social distancing of six feet and wear a face covering when onboard DCTA vehicles.
 We even recently installed automated hand sanitizer dispensers on all our buses and in all our facilities.
 Read more about our enhanced cleaning measures below that help keep you safe!

 - All buses and trains are receiving additional cleanings using a medical-grade disinfecting cleaner as well as a daily spray down using a broad-spectrum disinfectant that is effective against a range of microorganisms for an extended period of time.